Chuck Wagner

 Chuck Wagner (born June 20, 1958) is an American actor, director, musical theater historian and teacher.
 He has had an extensive career in theater, but is perhaps best known for co-starring in the short-lived science fiction TV series Automan (1983–84).

-Notables Broadway credits include both Princes and the Wolf in Into the Woods, The Beast in Beauty and the Beast, and Javert in Les Misérables.
-He also played the titular role in Jekyll & Hyde on the 2nd US national tour.
+His notable Broadway credits include both Princes and The Wolf in Into the Woods, Inspector Javert in Les Misérables, and The Beast and Gaston in Beauty and the Beast.
+He also originated the title roles in the world premiere of Jekyll & Hyde and reprised the roles on the 2nd US national tour.

 Early life

 Wagner was born in Nashville, Tennessee, and raised in Hartsville, Tennessee.
 He attended public school in Gallatin.
 While at Gallatin High School, he performed the leads in "My Fair Lady", "Carousel", and "Inherit the Wind".
 As a BFA student, he attended the University of Alabama in Tuscaloosa under Edmond Williams and the University of Southern California in Los Angeles under John Houseman.
 His collegiate summers were spent in Manteo, North Carolina, where he played John Borden in The Lost Colony, America's longest running outdoor drama.